anuraganand/ICPC-Codes/README.md

 # Code Notebook for team BitBees.

-**Instructions**
+The inception of team BitBees was in 2012.
+The team composition underwent few changes since then.
+The final team formed in the beginning of 2014 consisted of Anmol Gulati, Anurag Anand, and Biswajit Paria, all in their 2nd years at that time.
+Team BitBees qualified for the WF in 2014 and 2015, but attended only in 2014.

+## Instructions
-> Add brief description of code.
+* Add brief description of code.

-> Mention time complexity.
+* Mention time complexity.

-> Describe important variable names.
+* Describe important variable names.

-> Describe briefly the functions.
+* Describe briefly the functions.